Scott Fraser (politician): 38th Parliament

 As the 38th Parliament began, Fraser opened a constituency office in Port Alberni.
-That Port Alberni suffered heavy damage during a flooding event in November 2006 and a second office, this one in Qualicum Beach, was opened in 2007.
+That city suffered heavy damage during a flooding event in November 2006 and a second office, this one in Qualicum Beach, was opened in 2007.
 Party leader Carole James appointed Fraser to be the BC NDP critic on aboriginal issues.
 He was appointed to the Select Standing Committee on Aboriginal Affairs but the committee was never convened.
-On aboriginal issues, Fraser supported Premier Campbell's declaration that aboriginal peoples constitute a nation, and encouraged the Premier to recognize the United Nations Declaration on the Rights of Indigenous Peoples.
+On aboriginal issues, Fraser supported Premier Gordon Campbell's declaration that aboriginal peoples constitute a nation, and encouraged the Premier to recognize the United Nations Declaration on the Rights of Indigenous Peoples.
 Fraser supported the decision to remove, from the legislature, murals depicting aboriginal people in what was seen as historically inaccurate and offensive situations.
 Fraser was also appointed to the Special Committee on Sustainable Aquaculture which met in the first three sessions, from November 2005 to May 2007.
 He was previously employed by a shellfish farm, but remained critical of open-net fish farms which interfere with wild salmon populations, like those in the Broughton Archipelago, and the measures that must be taken to control sea lice.

 Fraser introduced one piece of legislation in the 38th Parliament: the Promotion of Safe Antifreeze Act (Bill M-202).
 The bill proposed to ban ethylene glycol, which has a pleasing taste to animals but is poisonous, from engine antifreeze sold in the province.
 Fraser was motivated to create the bill after his cat died of antifreeze-related poisoning.
 It received first reading on March 7, 2007, but later ruled out of order because it exceeded the limits of a private members bill.
-The bill was supported animal welfare organization such as the BC SPCA, the Nature Trust of BC, and Sierra Club BC, as well as several BC Liberals, including Environment Minister Barry Penner who directed ministry staff to report on implementation options.
+The bill was supported by animal welfare organizations such as the British Columbia Society for the Prevention of Cruelty to Animals, the Nature Trust of BC and Sierra Club BC, as well as several BC Liberals, including Environment Minister Barry Penner who directed ministry staff to report on implementation options.
 While the bill was returned for second reading, Fraser proposed a motion to add the ban on ethylene glycol in antifreeze to the Prevention of Cruelty to Animals Amendment Act being debated in March 2008, though it was voted down by the BC Liberals.
 The government took action on the issue in April 2009 by implementing a regulation requiring a foul-tasting agent be added to antifreeze.